A Scalable Min-Max Multi-Gradient Descent Method for Multi-Objective Transportation Problems: Scalable min-max programming for unconstrained/constrained multi-gradient descent

-Building on the insights from the previous sections and recognizing the potential limitations of MGDA in constrained settings, we propose a two-stage search algorithm aimed at identifying a common descent direction that ultimately achieves Pareto stationarity.
-In the first stage, we seek a common descent direction by solving the following optimization problem:
+Equivalently, $\boldsymbol{\theta}^{*}$ is a Pareto critical point\footnote{In our definition, we essentially consider a constrained version of the Pareto critical point compared to \cite{fliege2000steepest} where extra convex constraints $f_{i}(\cdot),i = 1,..,m$ are introduced.} if and only if every feasible direction $\mathbf{d} \neq \mathbf 0$ fails to decrease all objectives simultaneously to first order. \end{definition} We propose a min-max search algorithm to identify a common descent direction that ultimately achieves Pareto critical.
+Essentially, we seek a common descent direction by solving the following optimization problem:

-In \ref{CMGDA-II}, the goal is to identify a direction that minimizes the upper bound of all directional derivatives while satisfying the given constraints.
-The first two sets of constraints ensure that the candidate direction \(\textbf{d}\) remains feasible for a step size of at least one, leaving ample flexibility for choosing step sizes later on, since the condition \( \nabla \mathcal{F}^{t}(\boldsymbol{\theta})^{\top} \mathbf{d} \leq 0 \) ensures a common descent direction, we adopt a step size searching approach as described by \cite{desideri2012multiple}.
-Specifically, we aim to find the maximum monotonic decreasing interval \( [\boldsymbol{\theta}, \boldsymbol{\theta} + h \cdot \mathbf{d}] \) for all objectives, where \( h \) will serve as the final update step length.
+In \textbf{Problem} \ref{eq:6}, the goal is to identify a direction that minimizes the upper bound of all directional derivatives while satisfying the given constraints.
+The first set of constraints ensure that the candidate direction \(\textbf{d}\) remains feasible for a step size of at least one, leaving ample flexibility for choosing step sizes later on, since the condition \( \nabla \mathcal{F}_{t}(\boldsymbol{\theta})^{\top} \mathbf{d} \leq 0 \) ensures a common descent direction, we adopt a step size searching approach as described by \cite{desideri2012multiple}.
+Specifically, we aim to find the maximum monotonic decreasing interval \( [\boldsymbol{\theta}, \boldsymbol{\theta} + h \cdot \mathbf{d}^{*}] \) for all objectives, where \( h \) will serve as the final update step length, mathematically:

+where $\mathbf{d}^{*}$ is the common descent direction obtained by solving \textbf{Problem} \ref{eq:6}.
+The process of finding $h$ is a line search process, during which the value of $h$ may constantly decrease until a maximum monotonic decreasing interval is found.
 In our experiments, we discovered that maintaining a sufficiently large feasible step size is crucial for the step searching process.
-Without a large feasible step size, the resulting update direction \( \mathbf{d} \) tends to remain feasible only within a very limited region, leading to minor updates to the parameters.
-The condition $\nabla \mathcal{F}^{t}(\boldsymbol{\theta})^{\top} \mathbf{d} \leq 0, \quad t = 1,2,...,t$ forces \(\textbf{d}\) to be a common descent direction, and $\| \mathbf{d} \|_{2} \leq 1$ ensures the search direction within the closed unit ball in Euclidean space, thereby bounding the step length. \begin{theorem} 1.
-If the optimal solution to \ref{CMGDA-II} is $\mathbf{0}$, then the resulting solution satisfies weak Pareto stationary and the KKT conditions.
-2. Otherwise, $\mathbf{w}$ gives a descent direction that strictly improves all objectives. \end{theorem} \begin{proof} \textbf{Case 1:} $\mathbf{d}^* = \mathbf{0}$.
+Specifically, we impose a stringent constraint \ref{eq:6b}, which ensures that any chosen direction $\mathbf{d}$ remains feasible at a full step length.
+Without this explicit constraint, a selected direction may satisfy feasibility only for an infinitesimally small step size.
+Mathematically, suppose we select a direction $\mathbf{d}$ without directly enforcing the step size constraint.
+Then, the largest feasible step size along $\mathbf{d}$, defined as